PGY 2 Year

 The second year of training (PGY2) offers a rich and diverse exposure to psychiatric illness and treatment through rotations in inpatient, outpatient, emergency, and consultation liaison psychiatry.
 Inpatient rotations include one month on the community service at NYSPI, two months on an inpatient general adult psychiatric service at NYP, two months in the Comprehensive Psychiatric Emergency Program (CPEP) working as part of a team evaluating patients in a busy urban adult psychiatric emergency room and two months on the Consultation Liaison Psychiatry service at New York Presbyterian Hospital.
 Additionally, PGY2 residents spend an additional month working in the child CPEP and Consultation service.
 During the year, PGY2 residents share night team responsibilities and weekend call admitting and covering the inpatient services of NYP and NYSPI, and working as a team with the PGY3’s.
 As in the first year of training, PGY2 residents receive substantial faculty supervision in psychotherapy and psychopharmacology in each clinical setting.

 The PGY2 also includes daily didactic sessions that include coursework in psychiatric interviewing, neuroscience, pathophysiology, psychotherapy, ethics, community psychiatry, interventional psychiatry, and others.
 The core curriculum in the PGY2 stresses a thorough understanding of the clinical syndromes and the biologic, psychological, familial and cultural factors that influence patients.
 Residents also develop sophisticated interviewing techniques for diagnosis and treatment.
-The integration of these clinical experiences with the core curriculum provides the essential foundation for each PGY2’s professional development.
+The integration of these clinical experiences with the core curriculum provides the essential foundation for each PGY2 resident’s professional development.

 Call Responsibilities for PGY2s